ishehadeh/blog/content/posts/half-marathon.md

 On Saturday I went for a longer run after work, it felt great, so I set a tentative goal to run 11 miles on Wednesday.
 It's been about 4 weeks since a ran 10, and my daily runs have been a lot bit longer the past couple weeks.
 So, it seemed reasonable to push my personal best.

 Yesterday I set out to run a bit further than usual, in order to prepare for the longer run Wednesday.
-I ran my usual route through Historic St. Mary's City, past the visitor's center and onto the little trail loop.
-From my dorm to the trails is about 2mi, and the loop is 3.
+I ran the usual route through Historic St. Mary's City, past the visitor's center and onto the trail loop.
+From my dorm to the trails is about 2 miles, and the loop is 3.

 I stopped to tie my shoe right before getting into the woods.
 Then roughly 3 steps into the woods I dropped an earbud taking off my jacket.
 I was a little bit peeved having to stop twice, but my time recovered, eventually.